IBM/aspera-cli/README.md

 and url are required (either on command line, or from config file).
 Just fill-in url and credentials in the configuration file (section: default), and then you can start using the CLI without having to specify those on command line.
-Switch between servers with `-n` option.
+Switch between server configurations with `-n` option.

 ### Configuration for use with Aspera Files